 The PUC Site is a 5.9 acre parcel of land owned by the Successor Agency to the former South San Francisco Redevelopment Agency.
 The Site is located along Mission Road, just north of the planned Community Civic Campus.

-Developer Wants to Hear From You
+Our Developers Want to Hear From You

 AGI Avant and KASA Partners are partnering with leading online community engagement platform coUrbanize to launch a comprehensive, inclusive outreach process for the development of the South San Francisco PUC site.
-With coUrbanize, AGI-KASA will keep the project on track by efficiently communicating their vision and collecting constructive input online from South San Francisco community members.
+With coUrbanize, the developer will keep the project on track by efficiently communicating their vision and collecting constructive input online from South San Francisco community members.

 Upcoming Public Meetings